prof79/fansly-downloader-ng/README.md

 [Detailed description on each of the components of this software](https://github.com/prof79/fansly-downloader-ng/wiki/Explanation-of-provided-programs-&-their-functionality)<img src="https://i.imgur.com/iIsCcGU.png" alt="Computer Mouse Icon" width="20" height="20">

+## 🗒️ Release Notes

+### 0.6.0

+* Make anti-rate-limiting measures for timeline downloads configurable:
+  * Configure number of timeline retries (`--timeline-retries` or `timeline_retries` in `config.ini`)
+  * Configure delay in seconds between retries (`--timeline-delay-seconds` or `timeline_delay_seconds` in `config.ini`)
+  * Thus you can experiment and try to lower your download session duration.
+The defaults of `1` retry with a delay of `60` seconds should work all the time but also delay unnecessarily at the proper end of a creator's timeline.
+You can calculate the minimum duration of a download session (without download time and rate-limiting retries) yourself: `NUMBER_OF_CREATORS * TIMELINE_RETRIES * TIMELINE_DELAY_SECONDS`

 ## 🏗️ Setup
 On Windows you can just download and run the [executable version](https://github.com/prof79/fansly-downloader-ng/releases/latest) - skip the entire setup section and go directly to [Quick Start](https://github.com/prof79/fansly-downloader-ng#-quick-start).